 Inspired by traditional Montenegrin fishermen's homes, the one-bedroom cottages on Sveti Stefan are blissfully secluded, and rather handsome, with beamed ceilings, stone accent walls and ocean views.
 Off the island, Villa Milocer, open year-round, holds sea-facing suites with Juliet balconies.

 There are three.
 Tucked into the hillside overlooking the Adriatic, the heated, adults-only Cliff Pool is a pine-shaded, infinity pool with black tiles that create a striking reflection.
 The family-friendly, heated, indoor-outdoor infinity pool is large enough for laps.
-Inside the spa, there is a heated, indoor, adults-only plunge pool.
+There's also a heated 25m pool in the spa.

 Sveti Stefan’s minimalist, wood-accented spa is reason enough to visit.
 The team uses hundreds of foraged local herbs, concocting treatments that would probably work equally well on the restaurant menu.
 In addition to massages and hydrotherapy, the spa offers exfoliation with mint-infused olive oil and wild honey, and hydrating oat-and-milk soaks.